SilkMC/silk/fabrikmc-commands/docs/Module.md

 }
 ```

+You can see all command builder function here: [net.axay.fabrik.commands]

+### Clientside

 For a command which should be handled by the client, use the `clientCommand` function instead.

 ## Registering the command

-This command will be registered automatically if it is initialized at the correct moment (during initialization of your
+Commands created using the `command` builder function will be registered automatically if called during initialization of your
-mod).
+mod (only if `register` is set to true).

 If you need to register it manually, call the `setupRegistrationCallback()` (server-side) or `register()` (client-side)
-functions by yourself.
+function by yourself.

 # Package net.axay.fabrik.commands